Part two of our blog series on improved forecasting using cognitive insights

 Realizing the pitfalls of human forecasting behavior

 The forecast enrichment process of many companies is still in the early stages.
-It is often unclear which person made the enrichments, or the forecast history including the different enrichments are not properly tracked.
+It is often unclear which person made the enrichments, or the forecast history including the different enrichments is not properly tracked.
 By analyzing the enrichment process and its different steps, we aim to uncover the pitfalls of human forecasting behavior.
 However, how do we analyze the enrichment process?

-Performing a quantitative analysis is one of the first step s to evaluate your enrichment process.
+Performing a quantitative analysis is one of the first steps to evaluate your enrichment process.
 In such a quantitative analysis, we touch on the following topics:

-By taking a detailed look at the (type of) enrichment process in place, the stakeholders involved, the tools that are being used and the continuous improvement cycle, we can identify the pain points in the process that can be improved by means of for example coaching or process re-design.
+By taking a detailed look at the (type of) enrichment process in place, the stakeholders involved, the tools that are being used, and the continuous improvement cycle, we can identify the pain points in the process that can be improved by means of for example coaching or process re-design.

 Building enrichment capabilities